DandyLyons/Cloneable/README.md

     }
 }
 ```

+It's also important to note that just because your value type contains a reference type, doesn't mean that it will share references.
+This is because it is a common pattern in Swift to implement value semantics using copy-on-write.
+In other words, many value types already have built-in mechanisms to make deep copies of their reference type properties.
+(For example, this is how `Array` and `String` work.
+Under the hood, they hold onto a reference type, but they make deep copies of it when necessary.)

+In general, it is not beneficial or recommended to conform a value type to the `Cloneable` protocol unless you have a specific need to do so.

 ### Cloning Using Codable
 If your type conforms to `Codable`, then the `Cloneable` protocol will automatically generate a method called